martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 [pipx](https://pypa.github.io/pipx/) installs each Python package to a seperate virtual Python environment; in turn, this completely removes the potential for any long-term issues.

-### Sounds complicated.
-Is it? ###
+### Is it harder to use? ###

-Au contraire, my dear Bob; all of the hard work (the creation of environments, the installation of apps, and the setup of executables) is automatically done in the background.
+Au contraire, my dear Bob; all of the hard work (the creation of environments, the installation of apps, and the setup of executables) is automatically done in the background. pipx is as easy to use as pip.

 ### Great!
 Where can I find it? ###